Open a Company in Italy

 - draft commercial contracts, rental contracts, agency agreements, acquisitions, etc.

-- advise you international tax law matter
+– advise you on international tax law matter

 - assist in Corporate law, M&A and Private Equity;